Azure-Samples/java-microservices-aca-lab/tips.md

 In Lab 2, you use a hard-coded GitHub PAT token inside the code for the `config-server`.
 This token will be removed as you implement a more secure database connection method in Lab 4.

 As long as the GitHub PAT is inside `config-server` code, do not commit this code to any GitHub repository.
-If you accidentally push the GitHub PAT to the repo, GitHub will immediately invalidate it, rendering it unusable, causing your config-server to fail.
+If you accidentally push the GitHub PAT to the repo, GitHub will immediately invalidate it, rendering it unusable, causing your `config-server` to fail.

-If this happens to you, recreate or reissue the PAT and then perform a full rebuild and redeploy of the config-server with the new GitHub PAT.
+If this happens to you, recreate or reissue the PAT and then perform a full rebuild and redeploy of the `config-server` with the new GitHub PAT.

-If you want to commit and push your code changes to GitHub and avoid the issue with the GitHub PAT, make sure to exclude the _application.yml_ file from the config-server.
+If you want to commit and push your code changes to GitHub and avoid the issue with the GitHub PAT, make sure to exclude the _application.yml_ file from the `config-server`.

 ### If the GitHub PAT still doesn't work for you